chaturec/chaturbate-recorder-and-downloader/README.md

 We tried to keep ChatuRec free, but due to rising costs, we’re now offering a lifetime license to ChatuRec for those who wish to support us.
 Your contributions will directly help improve ChatuRec and ensure its continued development.

 We’ll soon add a checkout option for convenient payment for the lifetime license.
-In the meantime, if you’d like to support us, please contact us at chaturec@proton.me.
+In the meantime, if you’d like to support us, please contact us at dev@chaturec.io.

 Please note, we comply with Dutch tax laws and report the income from sales as "Overige Inkomsten" (Other Income).